jmuss07/Engineering_4_Notebook/README.md

 Here's [the code!](https://github.com/jmuss07/Engineering_4_Notebook/blob/main/images/crashavoidancept1wiring.PNG?raw=true)

 ### Reflection
 I found this assignment tricky.
 I've never worked with an accelerometer before, so I had to learn how to work one.
 Once I got it figured out, it seemed to go pretty well though!
+Although the set-up commands were provided in the assignment, I wanted to fully understand how they worked, so I took extra time to figure it out.
+Other than that, the code is fairly straightfoward; after the setup, it only consists of a ```while True``` statement containing the commands ```print(mpu.acceleration)``` and a ```time.sleep``` function.

 &nbsp;